-How to celebrate
+How to take part

-When is National Eggnog Day celebrated in 2022?
+When is National Eggnog Day celebrated in 2023?

 National Eggnog Day is observed on December 24 each year.